kyma-incubator/compass/docs/kyma-environment-broker/03-05-authorization.md

 ### Access token

-Follow the tutorial to obtain a new access token.
+Follow these steps to obtain a new access token:

 1. Export these values as environment variables: